SPECIAL FORCES ASSOCIATION

 Joining the Special Forces Regiment is a lifelong commitment.
 Once a Green Beret leaves active duty service, he is expected to continue to support his brothers who continue to to respond to our nations greatest challenges.

-We are fortunate in the Montana Special Forces Association to have access to extremely challenging terrain, diverse training resources, living SF/SOF legends and a community that enthusiastically supports our nation's warriors.
+We are fortunate in the Montana Special Forces Association to have access to extremely challenging terrain, diverse training resources, living SF/SOF legends and a community that enthusiastically supports our nation's Special Forces.

 The tradition of helping the First Special Service Force "Devil's Brigade" prepare for nearly impossible missions in WWII is alive and well in Montana.